Main Content start here

 Recent Developments

-• In Dec 2025, Fortis Healthcare announced it will acquire People Tree Hospital (Yeshwantpur, Bengaluru) for ₹4.3 billion (₹430 crore) to strengthen its South India presence.
-Reuters also reported Fortis plans additional investment of around ₹4.1 billion into the facility over the next three years.
+• In December 2025, Fortis Healthcare announced it would acquire People Tree Hospital in Yeshwantpur, Bengaluru, for ₹4.3 billion to strengthen its presence in South India.
+Reuters also reported that Fortis plans an additional investment of around ₹4.1 billion into the facility over the next three years.

-• In Dec 2025, a broader pipeline of hospital fundraising/IPO activity, noting Manipal Hospitals preparing an IPO and that operators like Kauvery Hospital were also expected to tap markets.
-ET Health also reported Yashoda Hospitals submitted a confidential filing for a public issue pegged around ₹4,000 crore.
+• In December 2025, a broader pipeline of hospital fundraising and IPO activity emerged, with Manipal Hospitals preparing for an IPO, while operators like Kauvery Hospital were also expected to tap into the markets.
+According to ET Health, Yashoda Hospitals submitted a confidential filing for a public issue, pegged at around ₹4,000 crore.

-• In Nov 2025, Apollo Hospitals inaugurated a new hospital in Swargate, Pune, opening 250 beds in the first phase with plans to expand capacity in subsequent phases.
-Apollo said the facility brings together quaternary-care programs (including cardiac sciences, transplants, orthopaedics, and mother-and-child health) on a unified digital backbone.
+• In November 2025, Apollo Hospitals inaugurated a new facility in Swargate, Pune, launching 250 beds in the first phase with plans to expand capacity in future phases.
+The facility combines quaternary-care programs, including cardiac sciences, transplants, orthopaedics, and mother-and-child health, supported by a unified digital infrastructure.

-• In June 2025, Menicon Co., Ltd. announced the signing of a Memorandum of Understanding (MoU), with Dr. Agarwal’s Eye Hospital, a leading ophthalmic hospital group in India.
-The agreement marks the beginning of a collaborative research and development initiative focused on myopia control management.
-This partnership aims to leverage Menicon’s technological expertise and Dr. Agarwal’s clinical excellence to advance innovative solutions in the field of myopia care across the Indian market.
+• In June 2025, Menicon Co., Ltd. announced a Memorandum of Understanding (MoU) with Dr. Agarwal’s Eye Hospital, a leading ophthalmic hospital group in India.
+The collaboration aims to develop innovative solutions in myopia control management, leveraging Menicon’s technological expertise and Dr. Agarwal’s clinical excellence.

 • In June 2025, KKR invested USD 600 million in debt funding into Manipal Group, one of India’s leading hospital chains.
-Facilitated by KKR Capital Markets, the financing aims to support Manipal’s ongoing expansion and growth initiatives by offering flexible capital solutions.
-This investment, made through KKR’s Asia Pacific Credit strategy, underscores the firm’s commitment to backing high-quality, growth-oriented companies in the region’s healthcare sector.
+Facilitated by KKR Capital Markets, the financing is intended to support Manipal’s expansion and growth initiatives through flexible capital solutions.
+This investment highlights KKR’s commitment to backing high-quality, growth-oriented companies in the region’s healthcare sector.

-• In June 2025, Apollo Hospitals Enterprises initiated the divestment process of its maternity and infant care arm, Apollo Cradle and Children’s Hospital (ACCHL).
-To facilitate the transaction, Allegro Capital has been appointed to identify potential buyers, with the business valued in the range of INR 1,000 to INR 1,200 crore.
-The ongoing sale process is focused on attracting interest from leading private equity firms, capitalizing on the growing demand in India’s mother and child care market.
-This strategic move reflects Apollo’s efforts to streamline its portfolio and reallocate resources toward core growth areas.
+• In June 2025, Apollo Hospitals Enterprises began the divestment process of its maternity and infant care arm, Apollo Cradle and Children’s Hospital (ACCHL).
+Allegro Capital was appointed to identify potential buyers, with the business valued between INR 1,000 and INR 1,200 crore.
+The sale is aimed at attracting interest from private equity firms, capitalizing on the growing demand in India’s mother and child care market.
+This move reflects Apollo’s strategy to streamline its portfolio and focus on core growth areas.

-• In April 2025, Global Health Limited (Medanta), one of the largest private multi-specialty tertiary care providers in Northern and Eastern India, announced its foray into the North East region with plans to establish a state-of-the-art super specialty hospital in Guwahati.
-The Board has approved an investment of approximately INR500 crore, including the cost of land, for the development of a 400-bed facility.
-This strategic expansion marks Medanta’s entry into the North East market and reinforces its commitment to delivering advanced, high-quality healthcare services across underserved regions of India.
+• In April 2025, Global Health Limited (Medanta), one of India’s largest private multi-specialty tertiary care providers, announced its entry into the North East region with plans to establish a state-of-the-art super-specialty hospital in Guwahati.
+The investment of approximately INR 500 crore, including land costs, will fund the development of a 400-bed facility.
+This expansion reinforces Medanta’s commitment to delivering advanced healthcare services to underserved regions in India.

-• In January 2025, HCMCT Manipal Hospital became the first hospital in India to receive the Geriatric Emergency Department Accreditation (GEDA) from the American College of Emergency Physicians (ACEP), marking a landmark achievement in the nation’s healthcare sector.
-The ACEP accreditation is an internationally recognized benchmark for excellence in geriatric emergency care, affirming that a facility is equipped to meet the complex medical, social, and emotional needs of elderly patients.
-With this recognition, HCMCT Manipal Hospital joins an elite group of global institutions committed to advancing the standards of emergency care for the aging population.
+• In January 2025, HCMCT Manipal Hospital became the first hospital in India to receive the Geriatric Emergency Department Accreditation (GEDA) from the American College of Emergency Physicians (ACEP).
+This internationally recognized accreditation confirms that the facility meets the complex medical, social, and emotional needs of elderly patients, positioning it among global institutions committed to advancing emergency care for the aging population.

 Key Market Players